kunalshah/dynamodb-local/README.md

 # README

+DynamoDb Local that persists data as single file.

+If this docker image is useful to you, please consider giving it a star on [GitHub](https://github.com/kunalshah/dynamodb-local) and/or [DockerHub](https://hub.docker.com/r/kunalshah/dynamodb-local)

 ## Why use this image

 - [Amazon provided container image of DynamoDb Local](https://hub.docker.com/r/amazon/dynamodb-local) is in-memory so data doesn't persist and currently there's no option to configure it.
 Whereas, this image allows data persistence between container restart and/or container removal.
-- About 150 MB smaller than [Amazon provided container image of DynamoDb Local](https://hub.docker.com/r/amazon/dynamodb-local)
+- About 80 MB smaller than [Amazon provided container image of DynamoDb Local](https://hub.docker.com/r/amazon/dynamodb-local)
 - [Source code](https://www.github.com/kunalshah/dynamodb-local) of this Docker image is available.
-See [Dockerfile](https://github.com/kunalshah/dynamodb-local/blob/main/Dockerfile)
+See [Dockerfile](https://github.com/kunalshah/dynamodb-local/blob/main/Dockerfile).

 ---